 We are bringing together multidisciplinary minds to explore accessible solutions to ultimately improve emissions reporting for our community.

 The Grand Challenge is a series of events designed to build a robust solution to a specific problem.
-In this challenge, the University of Newcastle is seeking new and innovative solutions that empower organisations to reduce and record scope 3 emissions.
+In this challenge, the University of Newcastle is seeking new and innovative solutions that empower organisations to transition to circular economy practices to minimize waste and maximize resource efficiency.

 Successful teams will receive up to $10,000 in funding to develop and test prototypes within a 6-month period.